Great Web Copy

 If you were to pick one specific set of words to describe what you are writing about what would that be?
-It should be very specific, and ideally a word, or string of words, that a reader may use when searching for the topic on a search engine.
+It should be specific, and ideally a word, or string of words that a reader may use when searching for the topic on a search engine.
 For example, on this article rather than my primary keyword being “How to write great Web Copy for SEO and User Engagement” I have chosen the more specific “Web Copy” as my keyword.

 Note: It’s unlikely that your article will only rank for one specific keyword, it is just that you need to be thinking of what the focus of the article is when you are writing your web copy.
 You can include variations of the keyword, and to an extent, it is actually to be encouraged.
-You don’t want to ‘overstuff’ your article with the keyword as it will actually have a negative impact.
+You don’t want to ‘overstuff’ your article with the keyword as it will have a negative impact.
 The key is the balance.

 Title and description:

-These two elements are more specific to your SEO efforts rather than your on-page copy, but they are both very important.
+These two elements are more specific to your SEO efforts rather than your on-page copy, but they are both essential.
 Both your title and your page description should include your keyword.
 Titles should be between 50 to 70 characters long, and descriptions should be between 120 and 160 characters long.